-A project in Kenya is using biogas technology to tackle two major pollution problems with one device: a machine that converts waste such as invasive water hyacinth into cleaner cooking fuel.
+Here in Kenya, we are using biogas technology to tackle two major pollution problems with one device: a machine (we call it the T-rex) converts waste such as invasive water hyacinth into clean cooking fuel.

-Biogas International, a Kenyan energy technology company, is partnering with drugmaker AstraZeneca (AZN.L) and the Institute for Sustainability Leadership at the University of Cambridge.
+This is in partnering with drugmaker AstraZeneca (AZN.L) and the Institute for Sustainability Leadership at the University of Cambridge.

-The project has so far provided 50 “digesters” to homes in the city of Kisumu in western Kenya — enabling families to switch from wood or charcoal, both of which are hazardous, according to the World Health Organization, and time-consuming cooking methods.
+This project has so far provided 50 flexi biogas digesters to homes in the city of Kisumu in western Kenya — enabling families to switch from wood or charcoal, both of which are hazardous, according to the World Health Organization, and time-consuming cooking methods.

 “The gas has no smoke, no smell, it is much faster than the jiko,” said Tony Otieno while boiling a milky tea for his 70-year-old grandmother Margaret using biogas from the digester.

 Some of the families were given a gas stove as part of the project, to replace their jiko – a portable stove that uses charcoal.
-Many of the digesters were also given out for free, with the rest subsidised by the company.
+Many of the digesters were also given out for free, with the rest we subsidised .